PixelGM/PixelGM/README.md

 - 🎨 Looking at Anime Arts UwU
 - ✨ Shitposting

-(Haven't watched even a single episode of anime, but still loves anime idk why lol)
+(Haven't watched even a single episode of anime, but still loves it idk why lol)

 </br>
 </br>